dtelaroli/backend-test/docs/graphql.md

 6. GraphQL API
 7. [Roadmap](roadmap.md)

-## GraphQL API

-A GraphQL API is a REST compatible service which provides to developers build a your own desired interface and pretty tools to understand and test the endpoint.
+A GraphQL API is a REST (superset) compatible service which provides to developers build a your own desired interface and pretty tools to understand and test the endpoint.

 This API has a built-in playground and documentation available to easy test and learn the data model.